theskinnerbox/ASTEF/README.md

 * Matlab

 Planned:
-* webapp
+* web app

-If you want to contribute to port ASTEF as a web application or in new programminglanguages, or you want improve the existing versions, please contact us!
+If you want to contribute to create the ASTEF web application, or port it in other programming languages, or improve the existing versions, please contact us!

 ## Publications
 * Camilli, M., Nacchia, R., Terenzi, M., & Di Nocera, F. (2008).
 [ASTEF: A Simple Tool for Examining Fixations.][df1]
 Behavior Research Methods, 40(2), 373-382.